Due to disruptions in the shipping industry, delivery may be slower than usual and we cannot guarantee any arrival dates.

-Most of our information is available on other pages in the Info section.
-Here we've collected some common questions.
-If you don't see an answer here or in other pages on the site, please email firstname.lastname@example.org and we'll be happy to help.
+Here we've collected the most common questions.
+If you don't see the answer you seek, email email@example.com and we'll be happy to help.

-Most home brewers work in 5 gallon batches, which will fill 50-60 standard bottles, depending on how you fill, spill, and test.
+Most home brewers work in 5 gallon batches, which will fill 50-60 standard bottles.
 Lots of people (like us!) fill their carboys past the 5 gallon mark, and tend to end up on the high end of that range.
-We recommend 60-65 caps per batch so you don't run out and can have a few extra for mistakes and as a souvenir.
+We recommend 60-65 caps per batch so you don't run out and have a few extra for mistakes and souvenirs.

 If you're doing a crafting project, get a few more than you need.
 Bottle caps are an industrial product, and do have occasional blemishes and defects.